The Paper Fig Foundation and the Coronavirus

 We at the Paper Fig Foundation continue to take this pandemic very seriously.
 We've set up handwashing stations at the health center, the water tap, and at the entrance of the Skills Training center, even though it is currently closed.
 These handwashing stations are vital to the community, where running water is not readily available.
 At the health center, we have stocked up on gloves and gear, and are assessing every patient that visits the health center for Coronavirus symptoms.
 We've set up an isolation area in the medical compound where patients can wait if they are presenting symptoms of Coronavirus, before being transferred to a hospital.
 We are also increasing our community outreach, educating the public about Coronavirus and encouraging frequent hand washing and limiting handshakes and hugging.

-As of late September, there have been 7777 confirmed casese of Covid-19 in Uganda, and 75 people have died.
+As of mid November, there have been 16,563 confirmed casese of Covid-19 in Uganda, and 150 people have died.
 Cases spiked in the last days of May and early June.
 Then they spiked again in late August.
-As New York begins to ease restrictions as cases decrease, it is imperative we keep our eyes on Uganda and the rest of Africa, because the pandemic is threatening to spread even more violently there.
+It is imperative we keep our eyes on Uganda and the rest of Africa, because the pandemic is threatening to spread even more violently there.
 Access to testing remains limited, especially outside the city centers.
 2 mobile testing units have been issued to Kampala, and they will be deployed to border points with high traffic.
 However, measures frequently repeated in Western countries, like social distancing and frequent handwashing, are much more challenging in some of the crowded settlements of Uganda where running water is scarce.
 Encouraging the community to fill up their jerry cans at the PFF health center's water tank and to bring water to their homes and to wash hands frequently is one of the best things we can do.

 Please continue to check in here on our web site or on our social media channels on Instagram and Facebook to stay up to date on how East Africa is responding to the Coronavirus situation, and how the Paper Fig community is managing the impact.